Updated: May 2021

 - In a 6-quart pot, melt butter over medium-low heat.
 Add marshmallows and stir with a rubber spatula until almost melted.
 Stir constantly.
-Stir in vanilla, 1 tsp of the sea salt and 1 cup of the caramel mixture.
+Stir in vanilla, 1 teaspoon of the sea salt and 1 cup of the caramel mixture.
 Continue to stir until mixture is blended and smooth.
 Remove from heat.
 Stir in cereal until it's evenly coated with the marshmallow mixture.

 - Carefully (will be very warm) press mixture into pan in an even layer and cool for a few minutes.